-Robin Goldring – M.S., CCC-SLP is the owner and Clinical Director for RS Goldring Inc. She has worked as a speech-language pathologist for over 20 years.
+Robin Goldring – M.S., CCC-SLP is the owner of RS Goldring Inc. She has worked as a speech-language pathologist for over 20 years.
 Robin earned a Bachelor of Science in Communication Processes and Disorders from the University of Florida and her Masters Degree in Speech Language Pathology from Florida State University.
 Her experience includes private practice, hospitals and rehabilitation centers with children and adults.
 She is a member of the American Speech Language Hearing Association (ASHA) and the Georgia Speech Language Hearing Association.
 Robin lives in Roswell with her husband, two kids and 2 dogs.
 In her spare time, Robin enjoys spending time with her family and friends and playing tennis.

 Allie Cerione received her Bachelor’s of Science in Communicative Disorders as well as her Master’s of Science in Speech-Language Pathology from the University of Alabama.
 Allie is PROMPT certified and is a passionate therapist who specializes in Early Intervention and primarily serves BCW client’s within the North Atlanta area.
 As the Clinical Director, she oversees and manages our clinic locations, conduct’s initial evaluations, coordinates caseloads for therapist’s, and scheduling for client’s.
 In her spare time, she enjoys traveling, hiking, and spending time with her family and friends.